Scopes and Collections

 A collection is a data container, defined on Couchbase Server, within a bucket whose type is either Couchbase or Ephemeral.
 Up to 1000 collections can be created per cluster.
 Item-names must be unique within their collection.
 Items can optionally be assigned to different collections according to content-type.
 For example, within a bucket that contains travel information, documents that relate specifically to airports might be assigned to an airports collection, while documents that relate to hotels might be assigned to a hotels collection, and so on.
 Applications can be assigned per-collection access-rights; allowing each application to access only those collections it requires.

 A collection can be created and managed by means of the Couchbase Web Console UI, the Couchbase CLI, the Couchbase REST API, and N1QL.
-It can also be created and managed by means of the SDK — currently as a Developer Preview feature: see Collection Management.
+It can also be created and managed by means of the SDK: see Collection Management.
 A collection can be indexed; and it can be dropped.
 The data in a collection can be replicated, by means of Cross Data Center Replication (XDCR), to another collection in the same or in a different bucket.

 A scope is a mechanism for the grouping of multiple collections.
 Up to 1000 scopes can be created per cluster.
 Collection-names must be unique within their scope.
 Collections might be assigned to different scopes according to content-type, or to deployment-phase (ie, test versus production).
 Applications can be assigned per-scope access-rights; allowing each application to access only those scopes it requires.

 A scope can be created and managed by means of the Couchbase Web Console UI, the Couchbase CLI, the Couchbase REST API, and N1QL.
-It can also be created and managed by means of the SDK — currently as a Developer Preview feature: see Collection Management.
+It can also be created and managed by means of the SDK: see Collection Management.
 A scope can be dropped.
 A scope cannot be indexed.
 The contents of a scope can be replicated, by means of Cross Data Center Replication (XDCR), to another scope in the same or in a different bucket.

 The benefits of scopes and collections include: